zeidalidiez/spaced-repetition/README.md

 ## Description
 Utilizing spaced repetition, this app seeks to enhance users ability to memorize words in a foreign language(Spanish).

+Use the following demo account to test the app, or create a new user.

+Username:demo
+Password:Demo1234!

 ### FrontEnd
 - JavaScript